Klosmi/html-basics/terminal.md

 - eg.:
   *We are at the root directory.
 We want to go to our home directory.*
+  Terminal
   ```
   / cd ~